Finding a Top Financial Advisor Firm in La Jolla, California

 Hamilton and Associates is a fee-based firm that has a client base mostly comprised of individuals, with more non-high-net worth individuals than high-net-worth.
 Institutional clients include pension and profit sharing plans and charitable organizations.

 There are two advisors at Hamilton, both of whom are certified financial planners (CFPs) on staff at the firm.
 The minimum account size varies based on the program.
-There is no minimum for asset management, and the highest minimum is $250,000 for the Personal Wealth Portfolios program.
+There is no minimum for standard asset management, but some other programs have minimums up to $250,000.

 Fees for asset management are based on a percentage of assets under management.
 Financial planning fees are generally fixed, but may also be billed hourly.
 Some members of the firm are also registered with a broker/dealer and may earn commissions for selling securities.
 This causes a potential conflict of interest, but advisors must act in a clients' best interests due to their fiduciary duty.

 Hamilton and Associates Background

 Hamilton and Associates was originally founded as a tax and wealth management firm in 1986, and it became an investment advisor in 2011.
-In 2015, they added asset management to their services.
-Keith Hamilton is the sole owner of the firm.
+In 2015, the firm added asset management to their services.
+Keith Hamilton is the leader and sole owner of the firm.